StrangerealIntel/CyberThreatIntel/Iran/APT/APT33/16-11-19/Analysis APT33.md

 }
 ```

-<h6>The next function is used for check the local time and trigged  a kill switch if this after the 12th December 2019.
+<h6>The next function is used for check the local time and trigged a kill switch if this after 12th December 2019.
 Once this check this setup the proxy settings if the version of the CLR is at least over the second version.</h6>

 ``` powershell
 function Get-Webclient ($Cookie)